peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 the Wallet Instance to hash the Digital Credential's Issuer signed part for which the Status Assertion is requested,  using one of the hash algorithms listed in the [IANA-HASH-REG].
 - `credential_status_detail_supported`.
 OPTIONAL.
 JSON array that outlines the details of each Digital Credential's validity status supported by the Credential Issuer.
-This parameter MAY be used to extend the values defined in Section [Status Assertion](#status-assertion).
-Each entry MUST contain the following parameters:
+This metadata MAY be used to extend the values defined in Section [Status Assertion](#status-assertion).
+Each entry MUST contain the following values:

     - `credential_status_validity`.
 Numerical value indicating the validity of the Digital Credential.
     - `state`.
 String value of a Digital Credential status supported.